noaa-pifsc/Calibr/README.md

 # Calibr

 Calibr is an R package designed to calibrate species-rich population abundance data collected with different survey methods.
-It uses statistical models, such as the _Generalized Linear Model_ (GLM) and the _Generalized Linear Mixed Model_ (GLMM), to obtain standardization factors and convert all data to a single standard method.
+It uses statistical models, the _Generalized Linear Model_ (GLM) and the _Generalized Linear Mixed Model_ (GLMM), to obtain standardization factors and convert all data to a single standard method.

 ## Github Disclaimer